linode/docs/docs/networking/diagnostics/netcat/netcat.md

 &lt;/html&gt;
 {{< /output >}}

-A better way to execute that command is the following:
+A better way to execute this command is the following:

     echo -en "GET / HTTP/1.0\n\n\n" | netcat www.linode.com 80